ministryofjustice/security-guidance/docs/public-protest-and-demonstrations-policy.md

 ## Policy Statements

-`POL.PPD.003`: The buildings' incident control plan **SHOULD** be reviewed regularly to ensure that it is up-to-date with good communication systems for the Incident Control Officer or Deputy Incident Control Officer to direct matters.
+**POL.PPD.003**: The buildings' incident control plan **should** be reviewed regularly to ensure that it is up-to-date with good communication systems for the Incident Control Officer or Deputy Incident Control Officer to direct matters.

 ### Managing the site, including security detail

-`POL.PPD.004`: The following aspects of site management **SHOULD** be addressed:
+**POL.PPD.004**: The following aspects of site management **should** be addressed:

 -   Minimise the number of entry points to the building.